Panly23/TFDS_detect/README.md

   - Retaining key bolt loosening (YOLOv5 detection: 2.9% missed detection)
   - Locking plate displacement (SVM classifier: 1.67% false detection)
 - **Batch Processing & Visualization**: Supports batch image import with tabular results and per-image inspection
+## System functions
+- **Image preprocessing**：Enhance the original image using Laplace, histogram equalization, Log transform, and Retinex algorithm to improve uneven lighting.
+- **Target area segmentation**: Using YOLOv5 network to locate and segment key components in TFDS images, reducing background interference.
+- **Fault diagnosis**: SVM or deep learning methods were used for binary classification of different components to determine whether there is a "fault" or "no fault", and high accuracy (mAP ≈ 0.995) was obtained through experimental verification.
+- **System interface**: Design a graphical interface using PyQt5 to achieve functions such as batch processing of images, viewing each image individually, and displaying fault detection results.
 ## Tech Stack
 - **Algorithms**: YOLOv5 (object detection), SVM (fault classification)
 - **Language**: Python 3.9